jackmaverick/maverick-realtor-partnership/GMAIL-SHEETS-SETUP.md

 # Gmail & Google Sheets Setup Guide

-This guide walks you through setting up Gmail auto-replies and Google Sheets database for the Realtor Roof website.
+This guide walks you through setting up Gmail auto-replies and Google Sheets database for the Roof Kit website.

 ---